Do you need a degree to become a data analyst? If so, which one? Learn these answers and more.

 No matter what you choose to get your degree in, be sure to take classes in statistics, calculus, and linear algebra, as well as some computer science classes that cover database and statistical software.
 If you already have an industry in mind, it can help to take some industry-specific coursework (finance, health care, or business, for example).

-Learn more about earning your bachelor’s degree online through Coursera.
+Learn more about earning your bachelor’s degree online on Coursera.

 While a bachelor’s degree is the most common entry-level qualification, some companies look for candidates with a master’s degree in data analytics or a related field.
-A 2017 study by IBM found that six percent of data analyst job descriptions required a master’s or doctoral degree [2].
-That number jumps to 11 percent for analytics managers and 39 percent for data scientists and advanced analysts.
+According to Zippia, 65 percent of data analysts have a bachelor's degree, while 15 percent have a master's degree [2].

 If you’re looking to advance your career in data analytics or move into data science, earning your master’s degree could set you up for success.

-Read more: Going Back to School: 7 Things to Consider
+Read more: Should You Go Back to School: 7 Things to Consider

 Build a foundation of job-ready skills with a Professional Certificate in data analytics from industry leaders like Google, Meta, or IBM.